Home Security While On Vacation

-Tip #2 - Install and use appliance timers.
+Install and use timers.
 They are inexpensive and having one on each floor to turn a light on and off makes it appear as though someone is home.
 You can also use one to turn on a radio that is near a door.

-Tip #7 - Call the police and ask for a vacation watch.
+Call the police and ask for a vacation watch.
 The police will check your house periodically while you are away.
 Almost all police agencies offer this free service.
 All it takes is for someone to not close a door completely and you’ll be glad that you called.
-(Vernon Hills residents who would like to arrange a house watch should call 847-362-4449, press 1, then 5.)

 Finally, here's a luggage-related tip for you - Think twice about having your home address and landline number on the luggage tag.
 Not only are you telling strangers where you live, but if your luggage is lost, you can be contacted faster if you just show your name, cell phone number and email address.